If you saw the Mythos headlines over the weekend and filed them under “another AI safety story,” close that tab. That’s not what this is.

 - • Stops unsafe prompts, outputs, and tool calls before they land

 - • <8ms overhead.
-Zero egress — nothing leaves the environment
+Zero sensitive-data egress — nothing leaves the environment

 - • Only a tamper-proof fingerprint exits